HBPMedical/mip-deployment/kubernetes/README.md

 * [gateway_db](https://github.com/docker-library/postgres): The gateway's database
 * [portalbackend](https://github.com/HBPMedical/portal-backend): The "Backend API" which supports the Web App
 * [portalbackend_db](https://github.com/docker-library/postgres): The portal backend's database
 * [keycloak](https://github.com/keycloak/keycloak-containers): The "AuthN/AuthZ" system, based on KeyCloak (this component usually doesn't run in a *federated* MIP, as an "external" KeyCloak service does the job).
-In case this *local* "embedded" component is used, you may need to know some <a id="UsersConfiguration">details</a>, which you can find [here](documentation/UsersConfiguration.md)
+In case this *local* "embedded" component is used, you may need to know some details, which you can find [documentation of users configuration](documentation/UsersConfiguration.md)
 * [keycloak_db](https://github.com/docker-library/postgres): The KeyCloak's database, required only if the *keycloak* component needs to be used
 * [create_dbs](https://github.com/HBPMedical/docker-create-databases): The *one shot* container which creates and populates the DBs when required